mstark/eve_open_api/docs/UniverseApi.md

 opts = {
-  datasource: "tranquility", # String | The server name you would like data from
+  datasource: "tranquility", # String | The server name you would like data from }
-  user_agent: "user_agent_example", # String | Client identifier, takes precedence over headers
-  x_user_agent: "x_user_agent_example" # String | Client identifier, takes precedence over User-Agent
-}

 begin
-  #Get names and categories for a set of ID's
+  #Get names and categories for a set of IDs
   result = api_instance.post_universe_names(ids, opts)
   p result
 rescue EVEOpenAPI::ApiError => e